Nwhitten/pi_monitor2/README.md

 ### Manual

 You can download the files manually and run it the way you like.
-If you don't want Pi Monitor to run as a service you can just run as `python3 pi_monitor.py`
+If you don't want Pi Monitor to run as a service you can just run as `python3 pi_monitor2.py`

 ## Configuration

-If you're running it using the automatic installation you can change the username and default port in which Pi Monitor is running by changing the following settings on your `pi-monitor.service`
+If you're running it using the automatic installation you can change the username and default port in which Pi Monitor is running by changing the following settings on your `pi-monitor2.service`

 ```
 [Service]